Graham Reid | | 2 min read

 That said, my recollection of the album is somewhat different.

 I remember very clearly that people played it frequently on lazy Sundays and at afternoon parties, and on stoner nights.
 It had that kind of vibe, and maybe at such a distance from America we were less attached to the whole "spokesman of a generation" label he was clearly rejecting.

 Anyway, the previous albums John Wesley Harding and Nashville Skyline had clearly established the separation of man and myth, so it was possible to take Self Portrait for what it was.
 Just a bunch of songs.

-And given this new edition of the Bootleg Series -- entitled Another Self Portrait (1969-71) -- also includes songs from the sessions for Nashville Skyline and New Morning -- it's a double disc of demos, unreleased songs, alternate versions and the originals without overdubs -- it is much more promising than an initial "more shit?" reaction might warrant.
+And given this new edition of the Bootleg Series entitled Another Self Portrait (1969-71) also included songs from the sessions for Nashville Skyline and New Morning -- it's a double disc of demos, unreleased songs, alternate versions and the originals without overdubs -- it was much more promising than an initial "more shit?" reaction might warrant.

 There is also an edition with the complete Isle of Wight concert he did with The Band in '69 so . . .